workers-safety/workers-safety-website/content/features/legal-services.md

 **COVID-19 NOTICE**

-**Currently the Workers' Health and Safety Legal Clinic's services are available by phone and email.
+**The Workers' Health and Safety Legal Clinic's services are available by phone and email.
 We are not providing in-person services at this time.
 Our staff is available to help from Monday to Friday 9am to 5pm.
 Contact us by phone at 416-971-8832 or 1-877-832-6090, or by email at whslc@lao.on.ca.**

 ***